yx787/ZMEF/README.md

 By Xuziqian Yang, Xiao Tan, Yongbin Liu, Huaian Chen, Yi Jin, Haoxuan Wang, Enhong Chen

 ### Highlights
-- **the first zero-shot method for MEF task**  a simple yet effective model that can learn a high-quality image from a given sequence containing two or more different exposed images, eliminating the requirements of any prepared training data.
+- **the first zero-shot method for MEF task**:  a simple yet effective model that can learn a high-quality image from a given sequence containing two or more different exposed images, eliminating the requirements of any prepared training data.
 - **self-supervised illmination loss**:  consisting of intra-frame and inter-frame losses is deliberately designed.
 - **State of the art**